 Celebrating the arts and culture of Japan through mukashibanashi – very old tales from Japan, known as “tales of long ago.”
 Develop skills and express ideas through a variety of daily studio projects offered and led by professional artists and inspired by stories, art, and the landscapes of Japan.
 Throughout the week campers choose from a variety of daily art studios that range from theatre, music & dance, fused glass, ceramics and sculpture, fibre arts, painting, drawing & illustration, paper arts, and printmaking to animation, puppets, T-shirt design!
 Come explore different media and build skills within a larger meaningful context.

 HOURS, TUITION, AND REGISTRATION

 Grace Art Camp is designed for children 4 – 12 years of age (pre-K through 6th grade).
 Children must be 4 years old by January 1, 2017 and already be attending a full-day program and use the bathroom independently.
 Due to high demand, campers may register for one week of summer camp only).

 - Camp Hours: M – F, 9:00 am – 3:00 pm (gate opens at 8:45 am)

 Please reserve in advance when registering.
-You may also email the business manager at email@example.com: include your name, your child’s full name and age.
+You may also email the business manager with your name, your child’s full name and age at: email@example.com.
 An email will be sent prior to your child’s week of camp for specific Extended Hours pick-up instructions.

 - Tuition: $335.00 (Includes art supplies, camp t-shirt, and morning snack.
 Campers bring sack lunch and water bottle.
 We are a nut- free camp).